Online Reference For Test Preparation

 - Test Stress: Ten Terrific Test-Taking Tips: PBS Kids offers ten test-taking tips to help students ease their worries about passing the test while sitting in front of the exam.

-- Checklist: Test-Taking Strategies For Middle and High School Students (PDF): A document that instructs students on imparting sound test-taking strategies when it comes to sit down for the exam, including how to read directions, tackling multiple choice questions, reading comprehension, approaching essay topics, and understanding basic mathematical concepts.
+- Checklist: Test-Taking Strategies For Middle and High School Students: A document that instructs students on imparting sound test-taking strategies when it comes to sit down for the exam, including how to read directions, tackling multiple choice questions, reading comprehension, approaching essay topics, and understanding basic mathematical concepts.

 - Note-taking Resources: How to Study offers an extensive series of note-taking resources for the dedicated student.